 - e.
-Responses and Answers: Responses and answers will be submitted as designated by the course director, including electronic and written methodology.
-For written exams, answers should be written only on the examination booklet or other materials as designated by the course director/proctor. - f.
-Notification to Students Regarding Examination Protocols: Prior to the start of the exam, students will be informed as to the sources and distribution protocol of materials for examinations.
-Some examples include, but are not limited to, proctors providing specific directions regarding start and finish time, submission of completed examinations, and whether students can leave or must remain in a classroom/lab for the length of the examination. - g.
 Late Admittance: Students are not permitted to enter the examination room after the start of the examination except with permission of the course director/designee.
-It is the course director's decision to determine whether or not a student who arrives late may take the examination. - h.
+It is the course director's decision to determine whether or not a student who arrives late may take the examination. - f.
 Breaks and Leaving Examination Room: For examinations of two hours or less, students will not normally be expected to leave the examination room.
 For examinations greater than two hours, provisions must be made to accommodate a fifteen-minute break.
 The examination must be structured or the break designed such that no breach of examination security can occur.
-In case of illness during the examination, a new examination date and time will be established in accordance with the guidelines described in this Handbook. - i.
+In case of illness during the examination, a new examination date and time will be established in accordance with the guidelines described in this Handbook. - g.
 Questions and Clarifications: No questions of clarification, content, or interpretation will be answered during the examination unless so specified by the course director/designee.
-If clarification is given it must be provided to all students taking the examination (e.g.: with an announcement to the entire class). - j.
-Removal or Copying of Exam and Exam Materials: Neither the examination itself, nor any notes or materials derived from the examination, may be copied by students or removed from the examination room without permission of the course director/proctor. - k.
+If clarification is given it must be provided to all students taking the examination (e.g.: with an announcement to the entire class). - h.
+Removal or Copying of Exam and Exam Materials: Neither the examination itself, nor any notes or materials derived from the examination, may be copied/photographed/downloaded by students or removed from the examination room/alternative testing environment without permission of the course director/proctor. - i.
 Post-Examination - ii.
 Examination Results and Opportunity for Student Review - 1.
 Reasonable Timing for Results: It is the responsibility of the instructor to provide the results of examinations, quizzes, and papers as soon as possible but not later than two weeks after the examination, quiz, or submission of the paper. - 2.
 Student Review: If an examination is not to be returned to the student, arrangements must be made for the student to review all test documents (answer sheet, test booklet, test key) upon request. - 3.
 Exam Analysis and Publication: Compiled statistical results of examinations, quizzes and course grades which do not identify students by name may be released at the discretion of the course director. - iii.
-Examination Retained on File: Examinations that are not returned to the student must be available for student review and retained on file with the department for one year after the Registrar has recorded the student's final course grade.
+Examination Retained on File: Examinations that are not made available to the student must be available for student review for one year after the Registrar has recorded the student's final course grade.